 If you’re a US citizen, green card holder, or US/Lithuanian dual citizen, and you have been living in Lithuania but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Lithuanian taxes – what you need to know

-Lithuanian residents are taxed on their worldwide income at a flat rate of 15%.
+Lithuanian residents are taxed on their worldwide income at 20% on the first around $100,000 of their income, and 32% on income above the threshold.
 Non-residents are solely taxed on their income sourced in Lithuania.

 The Lithuanian tax year is the same as in the US, which is to say the calendar year.
 If your only source of income is from employment in Lithuania, your income will be taxed at source and you won’t have to file a tax return.
 Otherwise, tax returns are due by May 1st.
 The Lithuanian tax authority is called the State Tax Inspectorate.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Lithuania that you contact a US expat tax specialist.